jonathanricky/dashboard-zoo-cologne-challenge-sidestream/README.md

 Before diving into the revitalization process, ensure you have the following tools and technologies in place:

-Node.js (v16.14.2) : You'll need Node.js installed on your system.
+`Node.js (v16.14.2)`: You'll need Node.js installed on your system.
 If it's not already installed, you can download it from [Node.js](https://nodejs.org/en) Official Website.

-npm (v8.5.0) : The Node.js installation comes with npm, the Node Package Manager.
+`npm (v8.5.0)`: The Node.js installation comes with npm, the Node Package Manager.
 Make sure it's available in your environment.

 #### Installation

 Follow these steps to set up the project and get it running on your local machine:

-Clone the Repository: Begin by cloning this project's repository to your local machine using the following command:

 ```
 git clone https://github.com/your-username/dashboard-cologne-zoo.git